The Churches of Britain and Ireland

 The site of the former Clifton Church Mission Room on Hotwell Road, now occupied by flats.
 Dating detail is scarce, but it seems to have been built in the late 19th century, and closed sometime between WW1 and WW2.
 ST 57415 72481. © Carole Sage (2016).

-The site of Cumberland Hall (1896), which was a chapel planted from Bethesda Chapel on Great George Street (see Brandon Hill, above).
+The site of Cumberland Hall (1896), which was a chapel planted from Bethesda Chapel on Great George Street (see Brandon Hill, on the Bristol City page).
 The date of closure is uncertain, but was probably in the 1960's or 1970's, and it was subsequently demolished, the land cleared, and is now the garden of a private residence.
 A photo of it is available here - it's the building with three round-headed windows, about a quarter of the way in from the right-hand edge.
 ST 56739 72534. © Carole Sage (2016).

 The former Grenville Wesleyan Chapel (1839) on Oldfield Place.
 Closed by 1954, the building was in commercial use for some years, but was eventually converted into flats.
 ST 56968 72457. © Carole Sage (2016).